BasharHazbar/Driving-Vehicles-And-Licensing-Department-DVLD-Project/README.md

 2. Users Management ==> List Users with filter And CURD Oprations
 3. Driving Management
 4. The Applications (Services)
-  a.
-Add New Local Driving License Service:-
+   - Add New Local Driving License Service:-
       This process contains Three Steps:
       The First is the appicant Apply for Servise and determind of Class License Type And Pay the Fee.
       The Second is a Booking Test Appointmets For the Three Test